sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

     region   2: 00000140731597193216-00000140731597443072 (249856)

-The output shows unions of monitored regions (start and end addresses in byte) and union of monitored time duration (start and end time in nanosecond) of each target task.
+The output shows unions of monitored regions (start and end addresses in byte) and union of monitored time duration (start and end time in nanoseconds) of each target task.
 Therefore, it would be wise to plot the data points in each union.
-If no axis boundary option is given, it will automatically find biggest union in ``--guide`` output and plot for it.
+If no axis boundary option is given, it will automatically find the biggest union in ``--guide`` output and plot for it.

 wss